Kludex/monorepo/docs/slides/pydantic_v2tronger.md

 # Early Access to our Product!

-1. Talk to me to get my business card.
+Talk to me to get my business card.
-2. Talk to me today - I'll be on the beach tomorrow.

 ---